MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/navigationview.md

 ![Example of NavigationView header area](images/nav-header.png)<br/>
 _NavigationView header_

 The header area is vertically aligned with the navigation button in the left pane position, and lies below the pane in the top pane position.
 It has a fixed height of 52 px.
-Its purpose is to hold the page title of the selected nav category.
+Its purpose is to hold the page title of the selected navigation category.
 The header is docked to the top of the page and acts as a scroll clipping point for the content area.

-The header is visible any time the NavigationView is in Minimal display mode.
+The header is visible any time the NavigationView is in `Minimal` display mode.
 You may choose to hide the header in other modes, which are used on larger window widths.
-To hide the header, set the [AlwaysShowHeader](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.AlwaysShowHeader) property to **false**.
+To hide the header, set the [AlwaysShowHeader](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.AlwaysShowHeader) property to `false`.

 ### Content

 ![Example of NavigationView content area](images/nav-content.png)<br/>
 _NavigationView content_

-The content area is where most of the information for the selected nav category is displayed.
+The content area is where most of the information for the selected navigation category is displayed.

-We recommend 12px margins for your content area when NavigationView is in **Minimal** mode and 24px margins otherwise.
+We recommend 12px margins for your content area when NavigationView is in `Minimal` mode and 24px margins otherwise.

 ## Adaptive behavior